A Romantic Getaway

 - On the Boardwalk.

-Outside the bustle of the city you’ll find the Changi Boardwalk, a scenic and tranquil setting along the coastline with gentle sea breezes, giant heritage trees and local fishermen trying for their morning catch.
+Outside the bustle of the city you’ll find the Changi Boardwalk, a scenic and tranquil setting along the Eastern coastline with gentle sea breezes, giant heritage trees and local fishermen trying for their morning catch.

 - Garden of Delights.